Marshal: France

-A Marshal of France displays seven stars and is equivalent to a six star general in armies of other countries.
+A Marshal of France displays seven stars and is equivalent to a five-star general in the armies of other countries.
 The marshal also receives a baton, a blue cylinder with stars, formerly fleurs-de-lis during the monarchy and Eagles during the First French Empire and Second French Empire.
 It has the Latin inscription: Terror belli, decus pacis, which means "terror in war, ornament in peace".

 The position in the French Navy (Marine nationale) equivalent to the "Marshal of France" is called Amiral de France ("Admiral of France").
 The title has not been conferred since 1869.
 Theoretically, the equivalent title in the French Air Force is Général de France ("General of France"), but it has never been conferred to anyone yet.

 Six Marshals of France have been given the even more prestigious rank of "Marshal General of the King's Armies and Camps": Biron, Lesdiguières, Turenne, Villars, Saxe, and Soult.
-This rank and title no longer exists in present-day republican France.
+This particular rank and title no longer exists in present-day republican France.